kelvinpella/Intercept/README.md

 # INTERCEPT
-The program is to be used to read and extract data values(PartCodes and Position Numbers) from excel sheets.
-Then it searches for elements in Catia composer using the PartCodes and assigns respective Position Numbers.
+This program will be used to read and extract data values(Partcodes and positions) automatically from excel sheets.
+Then, the Partcodes will be used to search for matching elements in Catia composer and assign respective position numbers. es